by: Austin James

 You sprint towards her, the weight and suction of the frozen powder weighing down your stride.
 Hot breath evaporates from her nostrils.
 She’s alive!

 She squirms, weak and whimpering, sounds that disappear behind you as they’re soaked up into the air’s black hole void of silence.
 All she’s wearing are blood-soaked pajamas—no jacket or coat—and her garlic blonde hair is already frozen.
-Her bruise-colored eyes barely flicker as you kneel beside her.
+Her bruise-colored eyes barely flicker as

 You pinch her mouth closed to damper the cry as you jerk the huntsman’s blade out of her femur where you left it as she rocketed away towards the woods.
 You wipe the frost from the polyurethane tusks sprouting from her jowls and reach for the hacksaw hanging from your belt.
 Even on a morning like this, you’d do best to work fast as a search party can’t be far behind.